-We are currently advancing multiple clinical development studies of selinexor, eltanexor and other product candidates, which may create a strain on our limited human and financial resources.
+We are currently advancing multiple clinical development studies of selinexor, which may create a strain on our limited human and financial resources.
 As a result, we may not be able to provide sufficient resources to any single product candidate to permit the successful development and commercialization of such product candidate, which could result in material harm to our business.
 Further, because we have limited financial and managerial resources, we focus on research programs and product candidates that we identify for specific indications.
 As a result, we may forego or delay pursuit of opportunities with other product candidates or for other indications that later prove to have greater commercial potential.
+For example, in January 2024, we announced that further clinical development of our eltanexor program is on hold in an effort to focus our resources on our prioritized late-stage programs.
 Our resource allocation decisions may cause us to fail to capitalize on viable commercial products or profitable market opportunities.
 Our spending on current and future research and development programs and product candidates for specific indications may not yield any additional commercially-viable products.
 If we do not accurately evaluate the commercial potential or target market for a particular product candidate, we may relinquish valuable rights to that product candidate through collaboration, licensing or other royalty arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such product candidate.